paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Linked Lists

-C#/.Net provides an excellent LinkList implementation.
+C#/.Net provides an excellent LinkedList implementation.
 It is, by necessity generic.
 My implementation has different goals.

 1. Reduce garbage collection by keeping remaining nodes in a recycling list.
 2. Ordered lists by providing a comparator.